veillette/dopplerEffectPhET/doc/implementation-notes.md

 });
 ```

-For the Waves components, we have created an ObservaleARray.
-IN some cases, we resorted to `DerivedProperty` for values that depend on multiple properties
+For the Waves components, we have created an ObservableArray.
+In some cases, we resorted to `DerivedProperty` for values that depend on multiple properties.

 ## View Components